 Case Study: Westchester County

 A Chappaqua homeowner noticed their flagstone patio was sinking on one side.
 A groundhog had burrowed directly under the patio and along the foundation wall.
 The tunnel system extended over 30 feet.
-We trapped the groundhog, filled the burrow system with compacted gravel, and installed a buried galvanized mesh barrier around the patio and foundation perimeter.
+We trapped the groundhog, released odor neutralizing canisters inside the burrow, blocked the entrances with compacted gravel and cement, and installed a heavy duty barrier around the patio and foundation perimeter.
 The patio was releveled and the barrier has held for four years.

 Know Your Groundhogs